MeteorDevelopment/meteor-website/src/routes/faq/+page.md

 ## How do I use Baritone with Meteor?

-Meteor comes with Baritone built in, so you don't need to download a standalone baritone.
+Baritone is no longer included with Meteor.
+Features that depend on Baritone will be disabled unless you put Baritone into your mods folder manually.
+This will allow us to decouple Meteor from Baritone and update to newer versions faster.

+### Using Baritone

 Baritone's default command prefix is `#`.
 You can view all of Baritone's commands [here](https://github.com/cabaletta/baritone/blob/master/USAGE.md) and settings [here](https://baritone.leijurv.com/baritone/api/Settings.html).

-*From dev-build 1952 Baritone is no longer included with Meteor.
-Features that depend on Baritone will be disabled unless you put Baritone into your mods folder manually.*

 ## Why can't I talk in the Meteor Discord?